Dark Sunshine: Detecting Dark Matter through Dark Photons from the Sun: Acknowledgments

 \section{Acknowledgments}

 We are grateful to Fabian Machate and Stefan Schael for providing us with their results on the exposure of AMS to the Sun.
 We also thank Pietro Baratella, Marco Cirelli, Eugenio Del Nobile, Eder Izaguirre, Gordan Krnjaic, Aldo Serenelli, Brian Shuve, Alex Wijangco, and Hai-Bo Yu for helpful discussions.
+We thank Adam Green for pointing out a typo in our decay length code, which moved the region of experimental sensitivity to values of $\varepsilon$ that are lower by an order of magnitude.
 J.L.F.~thanks Samuel Ting for the invitation to speak at and participate in ``AMS Days at CERN,'' which stimulated part of this work.
 P.T.~thanks the Munich Institute for Astro- and Particle Physics (MIAPP, DFG cluster of excellence "Origin and Structure of the Universe") workshop ``Anticipating Discoveries: LHC14 and Beyond'' for its hospitality and support during the completion of this work.
 The work of J.L.F.\ and P.T.\ was performed in part at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY--1066293.
 This work is supported by NSF Grant No.~PHY--1316792.
 J.L.F. was supported in part by a Guggenheim Foundation grant and in part by Simons Investigator Award \#376204.
 P.T.~is supported in part by a UCI Chancellor's \textsc{advance} fellowship.
 Numerical calculations were performed using \emph{Mathematica 10.2}~\cite{Mathematica10}.